curiousdan/pdfsplitter/README.md

 ```

 2. Use the GUI to:
-   - Load a PDF file using the "Open" button
+   - Load a PDF file using the "Open" button in the toolbar
-   - View page thumbnails
+   - View page thumbnails in a scrollable grid
-   - Define chapter ranges
+   - Select an output directory for split files
-   - Extract chapters to separate files
+   - (Coming soon) Define chapter ranges and extract them

 ## Development